Doenet/api/API.md

 # The Javascript API

-Often a user will want to display a link to doenet with a progress bar.
+Often a user will want to display a link to Doenet with a progress bar.

 ## new doenet.Worksheet({})